 The cultures of East Asia have a long tradition of armed and unarmed combat systems.
 With a vibrant network of trade, there was an exchange of culture in addition to goods for many centuries throughout East Asia as well as between Eastern and Western Asia along the Silk Road.

-Many distinctive combat styles developed within each country, and certain combat styles, or martial arts, are readily identified with specific countries more than other arts: wrestling with India and Mongolia, escrima with the Philippines, Muay Thai with Thailand, kung fu with China, karate with Japan, and taekwondo with Korea.
+Many distinctive combat styles developed within each country, and, today, certain combat styles and martial arts are readily identified within various countries: wrestling with India and Mongolia, escrima with the Philippines, Muay Thai with Thailand, kung fu with China, karate with Japan, and taekwondo with Korea.
 These styles developed to ensure the survival of each society and according to the demands of their culture and necessity.

 Over the past several years, the martial arts of Asia included elements of culture and philosophy lacking in European martial arts styles.